the-galah-survey/the-galah-survey.github.io/dr3/the_catalogues.md

  {:.no_toc}

 {: .box-warning}
-This catalogue is not recommended for most science cases.
+`GALAH_DR3_main_allspec_v2` is not recommended for most science cases.
+It is an extended version of the [`GALAH_DR3_main_allstar_v2`](#recommended-catalogue-of-stellar-parameters-and-abundances).
+It contains results **per spectra** (rather than per star) and includes extra columns for individual spectra lines.

-This is an extended version of the [`GALAH_DR3_main_allstar_v2`](#recommended-catalogue-of-stellar-parameters-and-abundances).
-It contains results for 678,423 observed spectra acquired as part of the GALAH, K2-HERMES, TESS-HERMES, and other related surveys that used the HERMES spectrograph on the Anglo-Australian Telescope between November 2013 and February 2019.
+The `GALAH_DR3_main_allspec_v2` catalogue has results for 678,423 spectra acquired as part of the GALAH, K2-HERMES, TESS-HERMES, and other related surveys that used the HERMES spectrograph on the Anglo-Australian Telescope between November 2013 and February 2019.
 As with the `GALAH_DR3_main_allstar_v2`, for all spectra we provide stellar parameters, radial velocities, and elemental abundances.
 For the full list of columns, see the [Table Schema page](/dr3/table_schema).

 As well as the information included in `GALAH_DR3_main_allstar_v2`, the `GALAH_DR3_main_allspec_v2` catalogue has:
 * Elemental abundances (and their errors) for individual spectral lines